Perry "P.K.Ripper" Kramer

 U.S. Bicycling Hall of Fame inductee

-Perry Kramer's racing career was short by the standards of BMX's all-time greats — a decade, roughly 1974 to early 1984, with a peak period from 1976 to 1981.
-But in that window he won just about everything worth winning, became one of the four or five defining pros of the sport's first generation, and had one of the most famous BMX frames ever made named after his initials.
-The PK Ripper has been in production for more than forty years.
-Almost no athlete in any sport has had a signature product last that long.
+Here is a racing career that was short by the standards of BMX's all-time greats.
+Roughly a decade, 1974 to early 1984, peaking somewhere between 1976 and 1981.
+And in that window Perry Kramer won just about everything worth winning.
+He became one of the four or five pros who defined the sport's first generation.
+He had one of the most famous BMX frames ever built named after his initials.
+The PK Ripper has been in production for more than forty years now.
+Think about that.
+Almost no athlete in any sport has had a signature product run that long.

-Kramer's role in BMX also runs deeper than racing.
-He was one of the kids whose persistent lobbying convinced Ernie Alexander to start holding bicycle races at Alexander's motorcycle track — a sequence of events that led to Alexander founding the NBA in 1973.
+But Kramer's place in BMX runs deeper than the wins.
+He was one of the kids whose nagging convinced Ernie Alexander to start holding bicycle races at Alexander's motorcycle track — the chain of events that led Alexander to found the NBA in 1973.
 He co-founded SE Racing with Scot Breithaupt in 1977.
-And he's still part of SE today, nearly five decades after first pinning on a number plate.
+And he's still part of SE today, nearly five decades after he first pinned on a number plate.

 Palms Park and the Ernie Alexander story

 Kramer was born October 6, 1959 in Santa Monica.
-He started racing BMX in 1973 or 1974 — he's vague about the exact year, which is an honest answer given how unstructured the sport was when he came up.
-His first documented race result was April 24, 1974 at Palms Park in Los Angeles, where he took second in the 12–14 Junior Expert class.
-Palms Park — started by Ron Mackler in 1969 — was the very first BMX track.
-Kramer was there basically from the beginning.
+He started racing BMX in 1973 or 1974.
+He's vague on the exact year, which is an honest answer given how loose and unstructured the whole thing was back then.
+His first documented result came April 24, 1974 at Palms Park in Los Angeles, where he took second in the 12–14 Junior Expert class.
+Palms Park, started by Ron Mackler in 1969, was the very first BMX track.
+So Kramer was there basically from day one.

-There's a bigger piece of BMX history hiding in his childhood, though.
-Kramer and his friends are the kids who first asked Ernie Alexander, a motorcycle motocross track operator, to let them race bicycles at his track.
-That request is what eventually led Alexander to take the idea seriously, figure out he could run bicycle races the same way he ran motorcycle races, and then in 1973 formalize it into the National Bicycle Association — the first national sanctioning body in BMX history.
-Kramer's direct role in lobbying Alexander is documented in his own recollections and corroborated by multiple biographical sources.
-That makes a 12- or 13-year-old Perry Kramer a part of the NBA's origin story.
+There's a bigger piece of history hiding in his childhood, though.
+Kramer and his friends were the kids who first asked Ernie Alexander, a motorcycle motocross track operator, if they could race their bicycles at his track.
+That request is what got Alexander thinking.
+He took the idea seriously, worked out that he could run bicycle races the same way he ran motorcycle races, and in 1973 turned it into the National Bicycle Association — the first national sanctioning body in BMX history.
+Kramer's part in lobbying Alexander shows up in his own recollections, and multiple biographical sources back it up.
+Which means a 12- or 13-year-old Perry Kramer is woven into the NBA's origin story.

 Amateur career and first national win

-By 1975, Kramer was racking up regional titles.
+By 1975 the regional titles were piling up.
 He took the Arizona State Championship that year.
-In 1976 he was named NBA Regional #3, Western States Champion, and finished the NBA season as National #2.
-That same year, on April 17, 1976, he took his first national win at the NBA Winter Nationals in Scottsdale, Arizona — winning the Open Main class.
+In 1976 he was named NBA Regional #3, Western States Champion, and closed out the NBA season as National #2.
+That same year, on April 17, 1976, came his first national win at the NBA Winter Nationals in Scottsdale, Arizona, where he took the Open Main class.

-A detail about this era that needs a little context: in 1975 and 1976, there wasn't yet a formal separation between amateurs and pros in most sanctioning bodies.
+One detail about this era needs a little context.
+Back in 1975 and 1976, most sanctioning bodies hadn't yet drawn a hard line between amateurs and pros.
 A "national number one" could be either.
-Kramer was sponsored directly by the NBA itself for the 1976 season — the sanctioning body, not a bike company — which is an unusual arrangement by modern standards but was common at the time.
-Late in 1976 he moved to Mongoose (BMX Products, Inc.), which was then the biggest BMX brand in the country.
+Kramer was sponsored directly by the NBA itself for the 1976 season — the sanctioning body, not a bike company — which sounds strange by modern standards but was pretty normal at the time.
+Late in 1976 he moved to Mongoose (BMX Products, Inc.), the biggest BMX brand in the country at that point.

 Kramer turned pro in 1977 at age 18.
-Bicycle Motocross News named him one of the top five riders in Southern California for 1977.
+Bicycle Motocross News named him one of the top five riders in Southern California for the year.

 Co-founding SE Racing

 Kramer's relationship with Scot Breithaupt went back to the mid-1970s.
-Both were Southern California racers.
-Both were coming up through the same NBA circuit.
-When Breithaupt founded Scot Enterprises — which became SE Racing — in 1977, Kramer was one of the people who helped him do it.
+Both were Southern California racers coming up through the same NBA circuit.
+So when Breithaupt founded Scot Enterprises — which became SE Racing — in 1977, Kramer was one of the people who helped him do it.

 The formal founding credit for SE belongs to Breithaupt.
 But multiple biographical sources, including Kramer's Wikipedia entry and his U.S. Bicycling Hall of Fame profile, describe him as a co-founder.
-The most honest way to say it: Breithaupt built the company; Kramer helped him build it, and his help was significant enough to be recognized in the formal record.
-The two were friends, collaborators, and eventually teammate and factory rider.
+The most honest way to put it: Breithaupt built the company, Kramer helped him build it, and that help was significant enough to land in the formal record.
+The two were friends and collaborators, and eventually teammate and factory rider.

-Kramer signed with SE Racing as a sponsored professional in mid-February 1978, leaving Mongoose to do so.
+Kramer signed with SE Racing as a sponsored professional in mid-February 1978, leaving Mongoose to do it.
 He stayed on the factory team through February 1983.

 The PK Ripper

 SE's first production bike was the JU-6, released in 1978.
 The frame was named for Jeff Utterback (JU) and his #6 NBA ranking from the 1977 season.
-It was built from Floval aluminum tubing — an oval-cross-section aluminum that had never been used in BMX before — and was one of the first serious attempts at an aluminum BMX race frame.
+It was built from Floval aluminum tubing, an oval-cross-section aluminum nobody had used in BMX before, and it was one of the first serious cracks at an aluminum BMX race frame.

-Around late 1978 and into early 1979, Kramer worked with Breithaupt on modifications to the JU-6 design.
-The result, introduced in early 1979, was the PK Ripper.
+Around late 1978 and into early 1979, Kramer worked with Breithaupt on changes to the JU-6 design.
+What came out of that work, introduced in early 1979, was the PK Ripper.
 "PK" was Kramer's initials.
-The Ripper was lighter than a chromoly frame, stiffer when welded correctly, and — critically — durable enough to actually race on, which most aluminum BMX frames of the era weren't.
-It had the distinctive Floval oval tubing, the now-iconic gusseted headtube, and visible beaded welds that became part of its look.
+The Ripper was lighter than a chromoly frame and stiffer when the welds were done right.
+Most important, it was durable enough to actually race on, which most aluminum BMX frames of the era simply weren't.
+It had the distinctive Floval oval tubing, the now-iconic gusseted headtube, and those visible beaded welds that became part of its look.

 "My initials have been on the PK Ripper since early 1979.
 It is and has always been a huge honor to have my initials on the bike, as it has been a BMX favorite for so many people.
 I hear from old-time BMXers that they always wanted a PK Ripper, and I don't ever take that for granted."